 How long does it take to grow a pepper?

-Pepper plants need a fairly long season to produce mature fruit.
+Pepper plants need a fairly long growing season to produce mature fruit.
 Depending on the variety, it can take anywhere from 100-150 days (4-5 months) to grow them from seed to harvest.

 What month do you plant peppers?

-The exact month to plant peppers depends on where you live.
+The exact month depends on where you live.
 If you’re in a warm climate, you can plant them at any time.
+However, if you live somewhere cold, then wait until the soil is warm, and all chance of frost is gone in the spring.

 How much sun does a pepper plant need?